Kasper-S-Jensen/GMD-course-project/README.md

 # Wizard defender
 A game created in Unity, during the Game development course at VIA University College.
-The game is about defending your main gate to the castle from waves of enemies that will constantly try to knock down the gate... or you.
+The game is about defending the main gate to the castle from waves of enemies that constantly tries to knock down the gate... or you.

 ## Link to video demonstration
 link